VidhiVadher/Portfolio/Vidhi_Resume.md

 📆 Aug 2024 – Present

-- Performed code-clean up and warning removal to improve code stability and modularity.
+- Conducted code clean-up and resolved compiler warnings to enhance overall code stability and maintainable modular design.
-- Prepared script for fetching vulnerabilities of defined list of packages from NVD [ National Vulnerability Database]
+- Developed a Python script to fetch and track known vulnerabilities from the National Vulnerability Database (NVD) for a predefined list of software packages.
-- Establish the Kneron EVK setup and did R & D on its multimedia framework.
-Developed custom application from the same to have 4 simultaneous stream on VLC.
+- Set up and configured the Kneron Evaluation Kit (EVK), performed R&D on its multimedia framework, and created a custom application to stream 4 parallel video feeds via VLC.
-- Explored the Kneron's NPU module to learn the mechanism for running the AI inference model for automatic number plate detection algorithm.
+- Explored the Kneron NPU (Neural Processing Unit), gaining hands-on understanding of its AI inference pipeline by executing their test applications.

 ### 🔹 Embedded Engineer - **Volansys Technologies ( An ACL Digital Company )**